aAT0047/MRDagent/README.md

 The dataset used in this project is sourced from the **PACA-CA Project**, which can be accessed via a **DACO-authorised account** at the following URL:
 [ICGC ARGO Platform](https://platform.icgc-argo.org/).

-### Download Instructions
+## Data Download Example

-To download the required data files, you can use the `score-client` command-line tool.
-Below is an example command for downloading and processing the data:
+To download data from the PACA-CA project, use the `score-client` command-line tool.
+Below is an example command for downloading and converting the data:

 ```bash
 bin/score-client view \